 For the last ten years, ImageThink has supported clients across a wide swath of industries and countries, making product launches, culture shifts, and initiatives easier.
 In every instance, a clear goal, strong agenda, and empowered facilitator can be the difference between success and failure.

-A Facilitator is Someone to Ask the Right (Tough) Questions
+A Virtual Facilitator is Someone to Ask the Right (Tough) Questions

 Whether it’s a product launch, a culture transformation, organizational restructure, or new service launch, the number one way to guarantee stale thinking is by asking the wrong questions.
 Whether the framing is too narrow, too broad, or simply too leading, the wrong questions will never lead to the right answer.